 Peer, professional, and faculty writing assistants are available to help students with all stages of the writing process, from the initial drafting of the assignment through the final stages of editing and proofreading.
-Writing Services also offers workshops for students seeking assistance with grammar and punctuation skills and documentation styles.
+Writing Services also offers assistance with grammar and punctuation skills and documentation styles.
 For more information, please contact Writing Services at 732-571-7542, by email or by visiting the Writing Services Web site.

 The Math Learning Center, located in Howard Hall room 203, provides students with assistance in all levels of mathematics.
 Peer tutors are available to help students solve problems and to review concepts.
 In addition, students may use the Center to do homework assignments or to study for tests while having a student tutor available.
 For more information, contact the Department of Mathematics at 732-571-4461.

 At Monmouth University we believe a supportive environment contributes to a students' success.
 Accommodations are available to qualified students with disabilities through the Department of Disability Services (DDS).